PCB-RandNet: Rethinking Random Sampling for LIDAR Semantic Segmentation in Autonomous Driving Scene: Methodology

 Therefore, in order to address the problem above, we propose a new sampling method named \textbf{Polar Cylinder Balanced Random Sampling} (PCB-RS) inspired by the basic concepts of related works~\cite{zhang2020polarnet,zhou2020cylinder3d,zhu2021cylindrical}.
 The core idea behind our PCB-RS is that the points in the downsampled point cloud should be distributed as uniform as possible over different distance ranges, so that the segmentation model is able to learn adequate information from all distances.

-The Algorithm 1 describes the detailed process of our PCB-RS, and comparison with RS method.
+The Algorithm~\ref{alg:sampling} describes the detailed process of our PCB-RS, and comparison with RS method.
 It can be obviously reported that RS simply shuffles the input point cloud with $N$ points, and then selects the top $M$ points as the target point cloud to perform sampling.
 In contrast, PCB-RS first converts the Cartesian coordinates into the Polar coordinate system, which transforms the point coordinate ($x, y, z$) to ($\rho, \theta, z$), where the radius $\rho$ (distance to the origin of the x-y axis) and the azimuth $\theta$ (angle from the x-axis to the y-axis) are calculated.
 Based on this constructed Polar Coordinate System, we divide the input into different cylindrical blocks, and the farther the distance is, the larger the cells are.
-The right part of Figure~\ref{fig:view} visualizes the cylindrical blocks and the number of points in each block for an example point cloud, where a long-tail distribution is observed.
+The right part of Figure~\ref{fig:sample} visualizes the cylindrical blocks and the number of points in each block for an example point cloud, where a long-tail distribution is observed.

-Based on the number of target sampling points $M$ and the number of cylindrical blocks $K$, we calculate the number of points ($S_{n}$: $K \times 1$) in each cylindrical block.
-During downsampling, we attempt to balance the number of points per block, making them as the same as possible.
-Then we perform the sampling operations similar to RS in each cylindrical block.
+Based on the number of target sampling points $M$ and the number of cylindrical blocks $K$, we calculate the number of points ($S_{n}$: $K \times 1$) in each cylindrical block. \textbf{During downsampling, we attempt to balance the number of points per block, making them as the same as possible.} Then we perform the sampling operations similar to RS in each cylindrical block.
 To be specific, we shuffle the points within each block, and select the top $S_{n}[i]$ points to yield a sub point cloud.
 After combining all the resulted sub point clouds, we perform shuffle operation once again to obtain the sampled point cloud.

 Through the usage of the PCB-RS sampling method, on one hand, we are able to guarantee that the distribution of the sampled points over different distance ranges can be as uniform as possible.
-From the visualization in Figure~\ref{fig:view}, we find that our PCB-RS can change the point distribution with respect to distance to sensor by retaining the points at medium and long distances.
-More visualization samples will be provided in the supplementary material.
+From the visualization in Figure~\ref{fig:sample}, we find that our PCB-RS can change the point distribution with respect to distance to sensor by retaining the points at medium and long distances.